chishengshih/2015MP/MP0/README.md

 3. Replace README.md in MP0 directory by an arbitray pure text file, up to 10KB.

 4. Revise in MP0/RefereenceCode/HelloWord.c to show your own student ID in the message.
-For example, "Hello friends at S ystem Programming Design 2015 Fall from B03902999."
+For example, "Hello friends at System Programming Design 2015 Fall from B03902999."

 5. In folder MP0/YourAssignment, add